Work in Progress (selection)

 Abstract

-The seasonal cycle of the US economy In this paper, we examine the role of temperature as a fundamental driver of seasonal economic cycles.
+In this paper, we examine the role of temperature as a fundamental driver of seasonal economic cycles.
 We first construct a novel dataset of seasonal GDP and seasonal temperature for a sample of 81 countries.
 This dataset reveals a much larger diversity of seasonal economic cycles around the world than previously reported.
 We then attribute these economic cycles to variation in temperature.
 For identification, we propose and apply a novel econometric approach that accounts for expectations and is based on seasonal differences.
 The results suggest that seasonal temperature has a statistically significant positive effect on seasonal GDP.
 The effect appears large, as seasonal temperature can explain a substantial share of the variation in seasonal GDP.
 Using data on GVA for different industry groups we can attribute this effect to industries that are relatively more exposed to ambient temperature.
 Furthermore, the results suggest that economic development makes countries more resilient to seasonal temperature fluctuations.
 Regarding future anthropogenic climate change, the results suggest that changes to seasonal temperatures will lead to a reallocation of economic activity from one season to another similar in size to current seasonal economic cycles, pointing to a channel through which climate change will affect economic production that has so far been overlooked.

 Global benefits of the international diffusion of carbon pricing policies